-The call that cost the Denver Broncos the game against the Colts was correct, but the Colts did it too with no call
+Call that cost Broncos their game against Colts was correct, but Colts did same thing with no call

-If you’re a Denver Broncos fan trying to get over yesterday’s (Sept 14) heartbreaking loss, this probably won’t help…
+If you’re a Denver Broncos fan trying to get over Sunday’s heartbreaking loss, this probably won’t help…

 After the Indianapolis Colts initially missed a 60-yard field goal attempt as time expired, they were gifted a second attempt because the Broncos received a 15-yard penalty for using “leverage” on their kick defense.
 By the NFL rulebook’s definition of the penalty, outside linebacker Dondrea Tillman did commit a foul, and even Sean Payton said it was the right call.